 5.3 Measurement of Loaded Transmission Error

-In order to better compare and analyze the results of the theoretical model and the ABAQUS model, the loaded transmission errors of the models A and B in ABAQUS were respectively extracted, as shown in Fig. 18.
+In order to better compare and analyse the results of the theoretical model and the ABAQUS model, the loaded transmission errors of Models A and B in ABAQUS were respectively extracted, as shown in Fig. 18.